-On the west side of Carabao Island Philippines, you will find the Cathedral Cave Cliff Jump.
+On the west side of Carabao Island, you will find the Cathedral Cave Cliff Jump.
 Cathedral Cave has become a popular tourist spot on Carabao Island which offers numerous activities such as cliff diving, snorkeling and cave exploring.

 The entrance fee at Cathedral Cave Carabao is 100 pesos.

 Many day tours from Boracay Island include the Cathedral Cave Cliff Jump on their itinerary which makes it one of the most popular and crowded spots on Carabao Island.
 Even if you don’t enjoy cliff diving I highly recommend adding this to your things to do in Carabao Island list.